quiltedhills/htfc3-kubejs_patches/README.md

 • Made Rubberwood Logs have a chance to not drop when broken (feedback wanted!) <br/>
 • Fixed IE and Firmalife ores being unusually soft (they now take the same time to break as raw stone, same as all TFC ores) <br/>
 • Increased processing speed of IE Crushers by four times (dropping items in without a chute may not be fast enough for input now!) <br/>
+• Toolboxes from Create are no longer craftable <br/>

 • Dropped the output rate for the Unfired Brick deployer recipes from 100% to 70%, added IE metal press (and Mekanism) recipes with 100% output rate to take their place.
 For comparison, knapping by hand has a 5:3 output ratio, which translates to a 60% rate <br/>
 • Made some Clay recipes accept colored TFC sands, as opposed to being limited to vanilla sand <br/>